r4m1007/r4m1007.github.io/_posts/2024-10-01-Responder.md

 ---

 _In modern networks, protocols like LLMNR (Link-Local Multicast Name Resolution), NBT-NS (NetBIOS Name Service), and mDNS (Multicast DNS) are often used for local name resolution.
 While they help devices communicate in environments without DNS, these protocols also present significant security risks.
-Attackers can leverage tools like `Responder` to perform poisoning attacks, capturing sensitive credentials such as NTLM hashes.
+Attackers can leverage tools like `Responder` to perform poisoning attacks, capturing sensitive credentials such as NTLM hashes_.

 In this blog, we’ll demonstrate how these poisoning attacks work using Responder, discuss how WebDAV played a role in capturing an NTLMv2 hash, and analyze the captured traffic.
-We’ll also provide detection and prevention strategies to secure your network._
+We’ll also provide detection and prevention strategies to secure your network.